GINISANG MUNGGO with PORK (Sauteed Mung Beans)

 Sauté onions (½ small) and garlic (3 cloves) over medium-high heat until fragrant.

+Season with fish sauce to taste.
 Cover and cook for 10-15 more minutes until munggo beans are fully cooked and the pork is tender.

 Add frozen spinach (1 cup) stir and cook for 2 more mins.